-Exploring the Artifacts #4: Slavko Vorkapich's Golden Lessons Part 2
+Exploring the Artefacts #4: Slavko Vorkapich's Golden Lessons Part 2

 Slavoljub "Slavko" Vorkapić (March 17, 1894 – October 20, 1976)

-(For more of an introduction to Slavko Vorkapich please see: Exploring the Artifacts #1)
+(For more of an introduction to Slavko Vorkapich please see: Exploring the Artefacts #1)

 I'd like to begin this second part of the series about Vorkapich by showing a couple of scenes that represent a visually innovative storytelling technique he found most stimulating.
 It's what he called "The Phi Beat" and consists of a rhythmic pattern of editing designed to draw the viewer in, to make that part of the story more engaging and increase one's anticipation of what's about to occur.

 This first clip is from the classic western High Noon (1952):

 Another example of "The Phi Beat" is from the motion picture Point Blank (1967):

 Next is an example of what this teacher considered a "visual mistake", likening it to a writer's disregard for punctuation.
 We return to the film High Noon for:

 Golden Rule #2

 Never photograph movement against a homogeneous background.